zenparsing/esdown/docs/modules.md

 import { foo, C, bar, bazzer as boo } from "./my-module.js";
 ```

-The following form can ben used to import everything from a module:
+The following form can be used to import everything from a module:

 ```js
 import * as MyModule from "./my-module.js";